 So — how much to ship a car cross country?
 In most cases, you’re looking at somewhere between $900 and $2,500, depending on your vehicle, route, and choices.
 Open transport remains the most affordable and widely used option, while enclosed transport is the right call for luxury, classic, or high-value vehicles.

-However, rather than estimating based on averages, the smartest move is always to get a live, personalized quote.
+Rather than estimating based on averages, the smartest move is always to get a live, personalized quote.
 Prices shift with the market, and only a quote tailored to your specific route and vehicle will give you a truly accurate number.